-§228.16.
-Refusal of an Application for a Permit to Deploy
+§ 228.16.
+Refusal of an Application for a Permit to Deploy.

-The department may refuse an Application for a Permit to Deploy Autonomous Vehicles on Public Streets and may suspend or revoke such a Permit for any of the following:
+The department may refuse an Application for a Permit to Deploy Autonomous Vehicles on Public Streets for any of the following:

-- (a) If a manufacturer violates any provision of Vehicle Code section 38750, subsection (c), or this Article. - (b) For any act or omission of the manufacturer or one of its agents, employees, contractors, or designees which the department determines creates a safety risk to the public.
+- (a) If a manufacturer violates any provision of Vehicle Code section 38750, subsection (c), or this Article. - (b) For any act or omission of the manufacturer or one of its agents, employees, contractors, or designees which the department determines creates a safety risk to the public. - (c) The department shall provide a written notice of a refusal to issue a Permit to Deploy Autonomous Vehicles on Public Streets as specified in Government Code section 11504.